acham1/maud-ccr/bylaws/bylaws-1981.md

 # ARTICLE XV.
 ## BOOKS AND RECORDS

-- **Section 15.01.** The Governing Instruments of the Association, the membership register, the books of account, and the minutes of meetings of the MemDers of the Board and of committees of the Board of the Association shall be available for inspection and copying by any Member of the Association, or by his duly appointed representative at any reasonable time and for any purpose reasonably related to his interest as a Member, at the principal office of the Association subject to the following:
+- **Section 15.01.** The Governing Instruments of the Association, the membership register, the books of account, and the minutes of meetings of the Members of the Board and of committees of the Board of the Association shall be available for inspection and copying by any Member of the Association, or by his duly appointed representative at any reasonable time and for any purpose reasonably related to his interest as a Member, at the principal office of the Association subject to the following:

-  - (a) At least two (2) days' written notice is given to the Secretary of the Association by the Member desiring to makfc the inspection;
+  - (a) At least two (2) days' written notice is given to the Secretary of the Association by the Member desiring to make the inspection;

   - (b) Any such inspection is made during regular business hours; and